Discover more from Tech World With Milan Newsletter

 We have yearly, monthly, weekly, and even daily goals if we are well organized.
 We managed to transfer some plans to daily habits, which was the game-changer.
 Yet, some goals are not worth pursuing, and we are focused on more minor and unimportant tasks or fulfilled with our actions.

-A study from Harvard Business School shows that we learn better if we reflect on what we did already done.
+A study from Harvard Business School shows that we learn better if we reflect on what we have already done.
 And it is like achieving our goals.
 By meditating, we move forward faster.
 With Weekly Reviews, we learn more about ourselves (e.g., at which time of the day you have more energy) and continually improve (we measure and track progress).

 Do Weekly Reviews on Sunday evening - I usually spend around 20-30mins, and now, I can reflect on a preceding week and plan for the next one.
 You can choose Friday afternoon or any other time you'd like.